alobbs/openstack-contributions/README.md

 OpenStack Contribution Analyzer
 ===============================

-A common execution to generate the global contributions statistics would include:
+A common execution to generate the contributions statistics would include:

  * `./repo-fetch.py`                    \# Fetches the latest changes from the OpenStack repositories
- * `./project-analyze-batch.py`  \# Analyzes all the repositories and generates independent report files
+ * `./analyze-authors.py --use-cache`   \# Generates the authos report
- * `./project-consolidation.py`  \# Generate a 'global' report from the individual reports
- * `./project-print.py global`   \# Check out the results
+ * `./analyze-companies.py --use-cache` \# Generates the companies report

-in case you were interested on a single subproject - let's say, Nova - the following commands would be enough:

- * `./repo-fetch.py --repo=nova`
- * `./project-analyze.py nova`
+Then, the statistics can be accessed by the .html files in the `web` directory.
+For instance:

- * `./project-print.py nova`
+ * `web/companies-release.html?project=nova&release=folsom`

-if you wanted to narrow the results to the last 6 months, you'd have to add the `--days=180` parameter to `project-analyze.py`.
+TIP: This won't work from the local filesystem on Chrome/Chromium because of how it handles Access-Control-Allow-Origin.

 Best,
 [Alvaro Lopez Ortega](mail:alvaro@alobbs.com)